 If you are interested in graduate study in political science, the University of Minnesota's Department of Political Science provides excellent opportunities.
-We have distinguished and diverse faculty, who are strongly committed to working closely with students, and bright and dedicated graduate students, who typically receive full financial support to pursue their degrees.
+We have distinguished and diverse faculty, who are strongly committed to working closely with students, and bright and dedicated graduate students.
 Our location in a major research university in one of the larger metropolitan areas in the country provides exciting extra-departmental opportunities.
-Our program also participates in PoliSci U - Advanced Methodology, an interactive video conference program run between four Big 10 schools to provide advanced political methodology training.
+Our program also participates in PoliSci U - Advanced Methodology, a cooperative program run between four Big 10 schools to provide advanced political methodology training.

 The Department of Political Science offers a full PhD program in Political Science.
 We do not admit to a terminal master’s degree; however, students in the PhD program may earn a master’s degree on the way to their doctorate.

 PhD Program At-A-Glance

 - Average course load per term: 9-12 credits (3-4 courses)

 - Total credits required: 36 course credits and 24 thesis credits